Sadly:

 The water inlet valve controls the flow of hot and cold water into your GE washer.

-Installing a new water inlet isn’t a complicated process.
-It will require you to take the top panel off your GE washer.
+Installing a new water inlet valve isn’t overly complex, but it does require removing the top panel of your GE washer.

-- Step 3: Using a Phillips screwdriver, undo the screws securing the top of your washer to the machine.
+• Step 3: Using a Phillips screwdriver, remove the screws securing the top of your washer to the machine.

 Models Most Affected